wjcarpenter/gvoice-sms-takeout-xml/README.md

 ### Missing contacts
 In the Google Takeout data,
-there are some edge cases where it's impossible to figure out the contact phone number for a particular HTML input file.
+there are some edge cases where it's impossible to figure out the contact phone number for a particular input file.
 It's not too important for you to understand those edge cases, but the script works hard to deal with them.
-JSON files from Google Chat don't contain phone numbers, so any discovery of phone numbers comes from the HTML files from Google Voice.
-The Google Voice files are processed first, so any discovered contact numbers can be used when processing the Google Chat files.
-Google Chat files contain a contact name and a contact email address.
-A phone number for either is sufficient, whether configured in the JSON contacts file or discovered in the Google Voice HTML files.

 Two main techniques are used.
 - First, the script notices name-to-number mappings as it encounters them in HTML files,